Leonid1991/TireModelMatlab/README.md

 The files might be updated because the directions of bending forces are under consideration in Chrono & Matlab.
 For the correct solution, they should be applied in opposite directions.

+ForceDerivation.m is a file to create fuctions (in the general way) interpreterning the node-node & node-rim interactions